panva/node-oidc-provider/docs/README.md

 ### formats.jwtAccessTokenSigningAlg

-helper used by the provider to resolve a JWT Access Token signing algorithm.
+Function used to resolve a JWT Access Token signing algorithm.
 The resolved algorithm must be an asymmetric one supported by the provider's keys in jwks.

 _**default value**_: